toolcool-org/toolcool-file-uploader/README.md

 # Tool Cool File Uploader

 ## Features
+- upload one or more files with possibility to validate / remove them.
 - drag and drop and file input callback
 - plugins system
 - image preview plugin